COVID: Why are more men than women getting vaccinated in India? | DW | 26.01.2022

 Madan, who has worked closely on vaccine equity, said large disparities in coverage could especially be observed in tribal-dominated areas of rural Uttar Pradesh in India's north, compared to coverage in urban, non-tribal dominated areas.

-According to Madan, the government needs to do more in raising awareness of how to get vaccinated.
+According to Madan, the government needs to do more in raising awareness on how to get vaccinated.

 "The overall response of India has to be more motivating than threatening, especially at the community level," Madan added.